 Michael Hu

-I am a third-year PhD student at the NYU Center for Data Science, working with Kyunghyun Cho and Tal Linzen.
-I work on algorithms that optimize the training data of language models.
-I am supported by an NSF Graduate Research Fellowship.
+I am a fourth-year PhD student at the NYU Center for Data Science, advised by Kyunghyun Cho and Tal Linzen.
+I am supported by the NSF GRFP.

 In my spare time, I enjoy cooking, running, and playing basketball.